UDC-GAC/ServerlessYARN/README.md

 The platform provides a serverless environment that supports Singularity/Apptainer containers, scaling their allocated resources to fit them according to the usage in real time.

 It is provided an automatic way of deploying the platform through IaC tools such as Ansible, as well as a web interface to easily manage the platform and execute Big Data workloads.
-The serverless platform may be deployed on an existing cluster or a virtual Vagrant cluster for testing purposes.
+The serverless platform may be deployed on an existing physical cluster, or on a virtual cluster for testing purposes.

 ### More information
 > &Oacute;scar Castellanos-Rodr&iacute;guez, Roberto R. Exp&oacute;sito, Jonatan Enes, Guillermo L. Taboada, Juan Touriño, [Serverless-like platform for container-based YARN clusters](https://doi.org/10.1016/j.future.2024.02.013).
 Future Generation Computer Systems, 155:256-271, February 2024.